DTADMI/games-portfolio/README.md

 ### Cloud Run deployment with Cloud SQL connector and secrets

-The CI workflow already deploys with:
+The CI workflow deploys the backend to Cloud Run using the Cloud SQL connector and Secret Manager for the database credentials.
+No sidecar proxy is required because the backend uses the Cloud SQL PostgreSQL Socket Factory dependency.

+It sets at least the following:

 ```
 --set-env-vars SPRING_PROFILES_ACTIVE=prod \